Denis Watson: Professional career

-Watson turned professional in 1976 and played on the European Tour from 1978 to 1980.
-Relocating to the United States, where he joined the PGA Tour, he had his career year in 1984 when he won the Buick Open, NEC World Series of Golf, and Panasonic Las Vegas Invitational to tie for the most wins on the PGA Tour that season.
+In 1976, Watson turned professional.
+He played on the European Tour from 1978 to 1980.
+Watson attempted to make it onto the PGA Tour at Spring 1981 PGA Tour Qualifying School.
+He was successful finishing in fourth place.
+In 1984, he had his career year, recording victories at the Buick Open, NEC World Series of Golf, and Panasonic Las Vegas Invitational.
+This tied for the most wins on the PGA Tour that season.

 Watson finished tied for second in the 1985 U.S. Open, missing out on forcing a playoff by one shot, having incurred a two-stroke penalty earlier in the tournament.
 The penalty was assessed on the eighth hole in the first round, after he had waited longer than the allowed ten seconds for a putt that had hung on the lip of the hole to drop in.
 The ball did fall into the hole, but the birdie was disallowed and the penalty strokes added.
 The USGA and The R&A, the sports governing bodies, have since amended the penalty for this rules infraction to just a single stroke.
 Andy North eventually beat him by one shot.

 Watson's career came to a sudden halt when he was injured while playing in the 1985 Goodyear Classic in South Africa.
 While hitting his ball out of the rough with a 9-iron, he struck a tree stump that had been hidden from view causing damage to his wrist, elbow and neck.
 He went on to win the tournament, but his problems had just begun.
 He required surgery on his wrist and neck, and was initially told that he would never play again.
 He did, but was unable to consistently reach the high standard that he had previously attained and after several more operations he retired towards the end of the 1990s.

 After turning fifty, Watson joined the Champions Tour, and began to rediscover competitive form.
 He won the 2007 Senior PGA Championship at Kiawah Island, a senior major, by two strokes over Argentina's Eduardo Romero, his first win in 21 years.
 He was voted the 2007 Champions Tour Rookie of the Year.